CHRISTUS St. Vincent Regional Medical Center

 CHRISTUS St. Vincent understands how important your personal medical information is to you.
 We protect the privacy of your health information because it is the right thing to do.
 We also follow federal and state laws that govern your health information.
 We use your health information (and allow others to have it) only as permitted by federal and state laws.
 These laws give you certain rights regarding your health information.
 This Notice describes the privacy practices of CHRISTUS St. Vincent, including all of our workforce members with access to your health information.

 Our Privacy Obligations

 We understand that your health information is personal and we are committed to protecting your privacy.
-In addition, we are required by law to maintain the privacy of your health information, to provide you with this Notice of our legal duties and privacy practices with respect to your health information, and to notify you in the event of a breach of your unsecured health information.
-We may disclose your information electronically or in any other medium.
-However, whenever we use or disclose your health information, we are required to abide by the terms of the Notice that is in effect at the time of the use or disclosure.
+In addition, we are required by law to maintain the privacy of your health information, to provide you with this Notice of our legal duties and privacy practices with respect to your health information, to communicate your health information rights and to notify you in the event of a breach of your unsecured health information.

 Uses and Disclosures of Your Health Information Without Your Written Authorization